micheloliveira-com/ReactiveLock/README.md

 ### Components Overview

 - **TrackerController**
-  Controls lock operations with `IncrementAsync()` / `DecrementAsync()`.
-Increments block the state, decrements unblock when count reaches zero.
+  Manages lock operations using **reference counting**:
+  - `IncrementAsync()` increases the lock counter, **marking the state as blocked**.
+Each increment represents a “unit of work” that requires the lock.
+    - If a **`busyThreshold`** is defined, the lock state is only considered fully blocked once the counter reaches this threshold.
+This allows temporary or small increments to occur without immediately triggering a blocked state.
+  - `DecrementAsync()` decreases the lock counter, and when the counter reaches zero (or drops below the threshold), the state is **considered unblocked**, releasing the lock.
+  This approach allows multiple concurrent operations to safely share a single logical lock, and gives flexibility to **treat the lock as busy only after a configurable number of increments**.

 - **TrackerState**
   Holds the current lock state (blocked/unblocked) and notifies async waiters via `WaitIfBlockedAsync()`.
-First updated in memory, then synced to distributed store.
+State changes are first applied in memory, then optionally synced to a distributed store in multi-instance setups.

 - **TrackerStore**
-  Persists state locally (InMemory) or in a distributed backend (Redis / gRPC) and propagates updates to other instances.
+  Persists the lock state locally (InMemory) or in a distributed backend (Redis / gRPC) and propagates updates to other instances for coordination.

 - **Async Waiters**
-  Tasks or handlers that react automatically when the state changes.
+  Tasks or handlers that automatically react to state changes.
+They can pause when the lock is blocked and resume once it becomes unblocked.

 ## Core architecture